 Most of the world’s pedigree registries and dog show organizations are suffering losses while veterinary and animal rights groups are flush with cash.
 What does that tell us?
 Three things:

 Hopes soared for dog lovers when the AKC partnered with the Canine Health Foundation (CHF) in 1995.
 From nearly $4 million in donations, the AKC/CHF disperses approximately $1.5 million each year to help support canine research projects.
 Donations pour in from the AKC, national breed clubs, and mega-corps such as Nestle Purina pet foods and Pfizer Animal Health (pharmaceuticals).

-The most venerable dog club in the world, The Kennel Club (TKC) of England and the United Kennel Club (UKC), the second oldest American registry/show organization, are working to restore, insure and promote the health of purebred dogs.
+The most venerable dog club in the world, The Kennel Club (TKC) of England is working to restore, insure and promote the health of purebred dogs.
 We are still trying for a statement from the American Kennel Club or the AKC/Canine Health Foundation.
 In the meantime, Meg Carpenter, The Kennel Club (Board) and Breed Standards Committee responded:

 “Events judges are sometimes criticized for being overzealous if they think the dogs are unhealthy but overall we’ve made tremendous progress.
 Did you know that The Kennel Club has changed all of the breed standards?
 We are on the dog’s side and at the same time, we are on the breeder’s side.
 We worked especially hard on the 13 “high profile” breeds.
 One example is the French bulldog which has now been taken off of the high profile breeds list due to enormous cooperation and progress by concerned breeders.

 “We now have a veterinarian health certificate approved by the kennel club.
 It is voluntary.
 Owners need not participate but response is very good.
 The media has attacked show people but they (the show breeders) are trying whereas the puppy mills are not.